MatthewZito/archimedes_toolkit/README.md

 specifications (again, this validation is run against ipv4 and ipv6 standards).
 Finally, a broadcast object is instantiated with the given IP and a generated ethernet frame; this object returns to us a list of all connected devices within the given network and accompanying range, mapping their IPs to respective MAC addresses.

 The program outputs a table with these associations, which then might be used as input for the MAC changer should circumstances necessitate it.

+### <a name="arpspoof"></a>  How it Works: Automated ARP Spoofing ([view source](https://github.com/MatthewZito/archimedes_toolkit/blob/master/pentesting/arp_spoof.py))

+The ARP Spoof program enables us to redirect the flow of packets in a given network by simulateously manipulating the ARP tables of a given target client and its network's gateway.
+This program auto-enables port forwarding during this process, and dynamically constructs and sends ARP packets.

+When the program is terminated by the user, the targets' ARP tables are reset, so as not to leave the controller in a precarous situation (plus, it's the nice thing to do).

+Because this program places the controller in the middle of the packet-flow between the client and AP, the controller therefore has access to all dataflow (dealing with potential encryption of said data is a task for another script).
+From here, our myriad options for packet-flow orchestration become readily apparent: surrogation of code by way of automation and regex matching, forced 300-status redirects, remote access, et al.